WebDevJasonCameron/LearningWebDev_REACT/ReadMe.md

 # REACT Initial Training

+# 2022 09 23 | Library added

+Using `yarn add react-router-dom` I downloaded a library for the YT course on creating a blog app.
+This was used for the top menu.
+This required me to install yarn using the `sudo npm install --global yarn` command.
+Afterwards, the router took a few minutes to download.

 # 2022 09 19 | Continuing

 Completing small stuff for the topbar.
 I have some much more to do.